simon-cmyk/lab_05/README.md

 ### Suggested experiments
 - Run the code in [ex_1_motion_only_ba.py](ex_1_motion_only_ba.py)
+Nice

-- Try changing the uncertainty in the pixel measurements
+- Try changing the uncertainty in the pixel measurements More uncertainty and higher cost

 - Try changing the camera geometry
+Takes longer to converge with higher focal length

 ## Example 2 - Multicamera motion-only Bundle Adjustment